webmd-health-services/YouTrackAutomation/README.md

 # Overview

-The "YouTrackAutomation" module is a PowerShell module built to interface with the YouTrack REST API.
+YouTrackAutomation is a PowerShell module that interacts with the YouTrack REST API.

 # System Requirements